James Robinson (running back): New York Jets

 On October 25, 2022, Robinson was traded to the Jets in exchange for a conditional sixth-round pick following an ACL injury to Breece Hall that cut his 2022 season short.
 It came as 2021 first-round pick Travis Etienne replaced him as the starter in Jacksonville.
 Robinson only played in four games the rest of the season for the Jets.
 On the 2022 season, Robinson had 110 carries for 425 rushing yards and three rushing touchdowns to go along with 11 receptions for 51 receiving yards and two receiving touchdowns.

 New England Patriots

 On March 17, 2023, Robinson signed a two-year, $8 million contract with the New England Patriots.
 He was considered a possible short-yardage replacement for the departing Damien Harris, who had signed with the Buffalo Bills.
 However, on June 12, Robinson was released by the Patriots.
-It was later reported that the team had concerns about his health and the deal had contingencies should Robinson fail a physical.

 New York Giants

 On July 21, 2023, Robinson signed with the New York Giants.
 He was released on August 27, 2023.